-Vector Lights energy use (live)
+Vector Lights energy use

-Vector Lights is powered by a mix of leading technology, including solar, battery and peer-to-peer systems.
+Vector Lights is powered by a mix of leading technology, including solar, battery, and peer-to-peer systems.

 Energy generated by solar panels is stored in a shipping container-sized Tesla Powerpack battery.
 Smart meters at the battery and on Auckland Harbour Bridge relay data between each other every 10 seconds.
 Using peer-to-peer technology, the amount of power Vector Lights uses at any one time is relayed back to the battery, which then releases this amount of power.